• Skip to primary navigation

 An egg cracked into a small metal mixing bowl.

-STEP 3: Whisk your egg in a small bowl until it's frothy like soap bubbles.
+STEP 3: Whisk your egg in a separate bowl until it's frothy like soap bubbles.

 Wet ingredients and whisked egg added to the bowl of dry ingredients.

-STEP 4: Add the egg, oil, vanilla, maple syrup, milk and mashed banana to the flour.
+STEP 4: Add the egg, oil, vanilla extract, maple syrup, milk and mashed bananas to the dry ingredients.

 Wet ingredients partially mixed into the dry ingredients.